Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: A brief overview of SPARC galaxy database

 An ideal galaxy sample should include all the galaxies within a sufficiently extensive volume of the universe~\cite{eckert2015resolve}.
 However, in practice, such a sample can never exist as there will be limitations on the minimum luminosity and surface brightness of galaxies below which the galaxies can not be detected.
 Therefore, the best thing is to sample randomly across the mass function~\cite{mcgaugh2019dynamical}.

 SPARC (Spitzer Photometry and Accurate Rotation Curves) database provides a sample of 175 nearby galaxies with new surface photometry at $3.6 {\rm\mu m}$ and high-quality rotation curves from previous ${\rm HI/H\alpha}$ studies~\cite{Lelli_2016}.
 SPARC rotation curves are drawn from multiple papers.
-The rotation curves are generally smooth but can show large-scale features with a direct correspondence in the surface brightness profile, in agreement with Renzo’s rule: “For any feature in the luminosity profile, there is a corresponding feature in the rotation curve and vice versa”~\cite{sancisi2003visible,chan2022mysterious}.
+The rotation curves are generally smooth but can exhibit large-scale features that correspond directly to variations in the surface brightness profile.
+Miraculously, this behavior follows Renzo’s rule: ``For any feature in the luminosity profile, there is a corresponding feature in the rotation curve and vice versa"~\cite{sancisi2003visible,chan2022mysterious}.
+This implies that if dark matter is an independent substance in galaxies then it may not be able to explain this feature.
+However, the further details of these will be discussed in a later section.

-The baryonic velocity is divided into three components, the gas velocity $v_{gas}$, disk velocity $v_{disc}$, and the bulge velocity $v_{bul}$.
+In the SPARC dataset, the baryonic velocity is divided into three components, the gas velocity $v_\text{gas}$, disk velocity $v_\text{disc}$, and the bulge velocity $v_\text{bul}$.
 The total baryonic velocity is defined as

-$\gamma_{disc}$ and $\gamma_{bul}$ are the mass to light ratio of the stars in the disc and the bulge. $\epsilon_{\ldots}$ represents the signature of different components of the velocities, which in some cases can be negative.
-Most importantly $V_{gas}$ can sometimes be negative in the innermost regions: this occurs when the gas distribution has a significant central depression and the material in the outer regions exerts a stronger gravitational force than that in the inner parts~\cite{Lelli_2016}.
+$\gamma_\text{disc}$ and $\gamma_\text{bul}$ are the mass to light ratio of the stars in the disc and the bulge. $\epsilon_{\ldots}$ represents the signature of different components of the velocities, which in some cases can be negative.
+Most importantly $V_\text{gas}$ can sometimes be negative in the innermost regions.
+This occurs when the gas distribution has a significant central depression and the material in the outer regions exerts a stronger gravitational force than that in the inner parts~\cite{Lelli_2016}.

-The values of $v_{disc}$ and $v_{bul}$ are provided for $\gamma_{disc},\gamma_{bul} = 1$.
-Ideally $v_{obs} > v_{bar}$.
-However, in the SPARC dataset there are some galaxies for which $v_{bar}/v_{obs}>1$, mostly at the low radius.
-There are many such galaxies however, the issue is severe for about 21 galaxies.
-This may be due to the fixed $\gamma$ value as described by~\cite{Lelli_2016}.
+In the SPARC dataset, the mass-to-light ratios for the disk and bulge components are fixed to $\gamma_{\mathrm{disc}} = 0.5$ and $\gamma_{\mathrm{bul}} = 0.7$, respectively.
+These constant values are adopted in our calculations.
+Ideally, one expects $v_{\mathrm{obs}} > v_{\mathrm{bar}}$.
+However, in the SPARC dataset there exist several galaxies for which $v_{\mathrm{bar}}/v_{\mathrm{obs}} > 1$, particularly at small radii.
+While this behavior is observed in multiple systems, the discrepancy becomes significant for approximately 21 galaxies.
+In addition, for many galaxies the assumption of a constant mass-to-light ratio may not be appropriate as we discussed in later section and noted inin Ref.~\cite{Lelli_2016}.